 Ritalin addiction has become popular among teen and college-aged students over the last several years due to its stimulant effects.
 According to data from the Partnership Attitude Tracking Study (PATS), 1.3 million teens surveyed admitted they had misused Ritalin or Adderall, another methylphenidate used to treat ADHD, in the past 30 days.
 Also, commonly referred to as “smart drugs” or “study drugs”, young people are utilizing Ritalin and other methylphenidates to pull all-nighters for studying or to simply stay up and party.
 Many think Ritalin is safer to use because it’s a prescription drug that happens to mimic the effects of cocaine.
 But they couldn’t be more wrong.

 Abusing Ritalin is extremely dangerous.
-Not only can it lead to dependence and addiction, it can end in serious brain injury, overdose, or death.
-Ritalin, in addition to similar ADHD drugs Concerta, Methylin and Equasym, affects the neurotransmitters, dopamine levels of the brain and norepinephrine, a naturally occurring chemical responsible for the body’s fight-or-flight response.
+Not only can it lead to dependence and addiction, but it can also end in serious brain injury, overdose, or death.
+Ritalin, in addition to similar ADHD drugs Concerta, Methylin, and Equasym, affects the neurotransmitters, dopamine levels of the brain and norepinephrine, a naturally occurring chemical responsible for the body’s fight-or-flight response.
 When taken as prescribed, Ritalin helps people with focus issues gain greater executive function, which includes skills such as organization, problem-solving, reasoning, and planning.
 It also improves memory, controls disruptive/hyperactive behavior and boosts overall motivation.
 Long-term abuse of Ritalin, however, can cause aggression, psychosis and an irregular heartbeat that can lead to death.
 It’s important to note only those with genuine ADHD problems will see improvement in condition symptoms after taking Ritalin.
 In fact, the latest research indicates those who take the drug as a study aid or recreationally likely won’t see improvement.
-Moreover, many of the symptoms Ritalin treats — such as executive function and behavior control — become worse following prolonged abuse requiring Ritalin addiction treatment to help reverse the effects.
+Moreover, many of the symptoms Ritalin treats — such as executive function and behavior control — become worse following prolonged abuse requiring a Ritalin addiction rehab center in FL to help reverse the effects.

 Ritalin and Alcohol: An Unsafe Combination